Want to become an astronomer?

 Public viewing is held on the roof of the Tate Laboratory of Physics & Astronomy.
 Enter on the north side of the building (along Church St, near Morrill Hall).
 Once in the building, proceed to room 131.
 The presentations will occur in room 131 before we move into the dome and onto the roof.
 For the observing session, take the south elevator to floor 4S.
 Go down the hallway to room 450 to access the roof and dome.
-If you need help locating our building or finding a good parking spot, try consulting our page on finding the department.
+If you need help locating our building or finding a good parking spot, try consulting our page on finding the Institute.
 Most nearby parking around campus is paid (garages, ramps, and meters).

 Often, girl scout troops and various other groups enjoy attending our public viewing nights.
-If you would like to bring a large group (more than 15) to public viewing or if you wish to request a separate presentation for your group, contact our Public Outreach Coordinator at least one week prior to the desired observing session.
+If you would like to bring a large group (more than 15) to public viewing or if you wish to request a separate presentation for your group, contact our Public Outreach Coordinator at least two weeks prior to the desired observing session.

-The Tate Lab of Physics is one of the oldest buildings on campus, and results in a mixed level of wheelchair accessibility for our events.
+The Tate Laboratory of Physics & Astronomy is one of the oldest buildings on campus, and results in a mixed level of wheelchair accessibility for our events.
 A ramp to enter the building is located on the south side of the building, and the south elevator to floor 4S provides access to the presentation room: attending the talk portion of the event should provide few problems.

 Unfortunately, access to the telescopes themselves—whether in the dome or on the roof—requires taking small sets of stairs to reach them.
 There are roughly 10 steps to enter the telescope dome and 5 to go outside on the roof.
 In addition, the roof surface is a rough gravel until you reach the wooden observing deckwhich has a narrow ramp with hand rails.
 In the dome, a rolling ladder is often necessary to reach the eyepiece for viewing.